House Director FAQs

 We recognize the importance of travel assistance and balance that with University finance policies.
 Therefore, we added a travel assistance cost to the overall salary.

-Each HD is assigned a population (high school or university level) and a community or dorm.
+Each HD is assigned a population (high school or university level) and a community or residence hall.
 The HD is provided a private room within their assigned community.
-Often, this room is a traditional single residence hall room with access to a community-style bathroom, although most assignments have access to a single-occupancy bathroom.
+Often, this room is a traditional single residence hall room with access to a community-style bathroom.
 Rooms have a bed with mattress, chest of drawers, wardrobe, desk, and chair.
-HDs are provided with temporary housing in the Bay Area during the ~1.5 week training period.
+During the first in-person week of training beginning June 7, and prior to moving into the assigned residence on campus, hotel lodging will be provided.

 HDs can expect regular one-on-one meetings with their direct supervisor, socials with Summer Session professional staff, and professional development sessions with various Stanford administrators.
 Throughout their employment, HDs are supported and challenged to develop their skills and competencies by working on a team, addressing community needs, supervising a team, responding to crisis, managing events, and adhering to financial policy.
 HDs are formally evaluated at the end of the position.